OsirionGG/api/README.md

 # osirion public api
 > the api for fortnite match data 💚

-the osirion public api lets you access match data from uploaded client replays and server replays (tournament matches).
+the osirion public api makes it easy to access match data from uploaded client replays and server replays (tournament matches), without needing an up-to-date parser of your own.

 ## prerequisites